HartPM/Algo_DB_notes/Data Structures/Singly Linked Lists.md

 - Like an array but without an indexed location.
 More like a train with cars linked to one another.
 - contains a head, tail, and length property.
-- consist of nodes.
+- consists of nodes.
 Each node contains a value and a pointer to another node or null.
 - each node only points to the next node.
 Nodes do not point backwards to the previous node.
 - cannot randomly access a node.
 Must traverse from the beginning.
 - The benefit is that insertions and deletions are much faster than with an array.